Dawei-Zhu1/CP3402-Learning-Journals/week5.md

 of the current theme in my browser's page inspector.
 In some other cases, the styles I change might conflict with the parent theme's styles and they would not work.

 In my opinion, creating and using child themes, while they do accelerate web development, is like dancing in shackles.
 Dancers still need to be experienced in order to perform beautifully.
+Just like I still need to learn the ways to use CMS.